vdmit11/sentinel-value/docs/index.rst

 - This naming scheme gives slightly less cryptic error messages.
 For example, this::

-    AttributeError: 'NotGiven' object has no attribute 'foo'
+    AttributeError: 'NotSet' object has no attribute 'foo'

   reads slightly better (at least to my eye) than this::

-    AttributeError: 'NotGivenType' object has no attribute 'foo'
+    AttributeError: 'NotSetType' object has no attribute 'foo'